StanislavHerber/SAR/README.md

    * RTF: Uses a DEM to remove geometry-dependent radiometric distortions; normalizes measured backscatter with respect to terrain slope.
 Geocoding: Uses a DEM to remove geometric distortions such as foreshortening, layover, and shadow; connects the image to a geographic coordinate system.
 * Convert to dB (optional)
    * Linearly-scaled data is converted into decibels (dB) (optional).

+SLC images
+- coregistration - top SAR splir and apply orbut files
+- deburst
+- mulitlookung
+- terrain cor
+- speckle filter
+- terrain flattening
+- subset need to be at the end

 In SNAP: